 *Metzitzah is the practice of drawing out some blood from the wound for health reasons.
 It was believed by the Rabbis to be for the protection of the child, so much so, that one who did not do it was to be removed from his position.
 For more information on the practice click here.

 It is well known in modern medicine that one of the ways germs transfer, which can ultimately lead to infection, is by non-sterile contact to an open wound.
 We’ve all watched medical television shows and seen the doctors “scrubbing in.”
 I attempt to “scrub in” for every Bris I perform.
 I spend 3-5 minutes before the Bris sterilizing my hands with medical soap.
 I then lay out my tools which have all been sterilized in an *Autoclave while wearing latex gloves.
 Then, just before the procedure, I change into surgical gloves, which haven’t come into contact with anything, making it the most sterile environment outside of an operating room.
 There is no doubt that this is the safest way to perform a Brit Milah and that’s why I use it.

-*Autoclave is a machine that all doctors use to sterilize their instruments.
-It uses high-pressure steam to eliminate almost 100% of germs that is the most effective form of sterilization on the market.
+*Autoclave is a machine that all doctors and dentists use to sterilize their instruments.
+It uses high-pressure steam to eliminate 100% of germs and it is the most effective form of sterilization on the market.